vivianu2001/CPP_EX4/README.md

 ## Tree Representation

-📊 Trees are represented using nodes connected by edges.
+Trees are represented using nodes connected by edges.
 Each node contains a value and pointers to its children nodes.
 The `Tree` class manages the root node and provides methods for manipulating the tree.

+### Visualization with Qt ✏️

+We use the Qt framework to provide a graphical representation of the tree.
+The `drawTree` method in the `Tree` class creates a visual representation of the tree structure using `QGraphicsScene` and `QGraphicsView`.
+Nodes are displayed as circles with their values inside, and edges are drawn as lines connecting the parent and child nodes.

 ## Implemented Classes and Methods